Email Marketing: The Complete Guide 2026

 Use a specialized provider for transactional emails, separate from your newsletter tool:

-- Postmark (from $15/month): Specialized in transactional emails, excellent delivery rates
+- Postmark (from 15 USD/month): Specialized in transactional emails, excellent delivery rates

 Why separate infrastructure?
-Marketing emails can burden your sender reputation.
-If you send transactional and marketing emails through the same service, you risk important order confirmations landing in spam because your last newsletter had too many unsubscribes.
+Marketing emails can burden the sender reputation.
+If you send transactional and marketing emails via the same service, you risk important order confirmations landing in spam because your last newsletter had too many unsubscribes.

-- Brand-consistent design: Transactional emails should visually match your brand appearance but be simpler and more functional than marketing emails
+- Brand-compliant design: Transactional emails should match your brand appearance visually, but be simpler and more functional than marketing emails

 - Responsive templates: 67% of transactional emails are read on mobile -- mobile optimization is mandatory